 Automation template 2: Targeted content follow-up

-- There is no email content included with these automations.
-You will need to create the content for these emails.
+- There is no email content included with this automation.
+You will need to create the content for this email.
 This is only a suggested follow-up sequence.

 - If you are going to “stack” this automation with the previous one, you will need to make sure that the interest tags you apply in the previous automation match with the tags you are using to trigger this automation or this automation won’t begin when the interest tag is applied.

 - You would want to end this automation when a contact purchases the product it targets so that they won’t receive an email that there is a sale on the product after they’ve purchased it (which would be upsetting).